schitresh/computer_science/operating_system/9_resource_allocation.md

 ## Livelock
 - When two or more processes continually repeat the same interaction
   - In response to changes in other processes without doing any useful work
-- All processes are in running concurrently while in deadlock they are in waiting state
+- All processes in livelock are running concurrently while in deadlock they are in waiting state

 ## Deadlock Prevention
 - Achieved by solving or avoiding one of the four conditions